This article was updated December 2020.

 As a business owner, possibly the most important decision you’ll make is when to sell your company.
-This can be quite intimidating for anyone, especially if you’re not familiar with the intricacies of an M&A transaction process.
+This can be quite intimidating for anyone, especially if you’re not familiar with the intricacies of a mergers and acquisition (M&A) transaction process.
 This can also be an exhausting and emotional process if you’re unprepared.

 To determine if this undertaking makes sense for you, you’ll need to answer some key questions: is now the right time for me, and am I actually ready?
 The answers to these questions depend on a number of financial and personal circumstances, which aren’t always within your control.

 The following are a few considerations that can help you determine if it’s the right time to sell your company.

 It’s important to consider the economic context in which your potential sale would take place.
 Here are some external factors to consider.

 The health of the capital markets—including equity and debt—will have a large impact on the value that can be achieved when selling your business.
 Public equity valuations are commonly used as a benchmark to determine the fair value of similar businesses.
 If public equity valuations are relatively high, the valuation for a similar, privately held business will benefit.

 While many data points may be considered, the most common metrics for valuation are usually these two ratios: